Rockets fired from southern Lebanon towards Israel as Gaza is bombed

 The Israeli military said that it has responded with artillery fire to the rocket launches from Lebanon.

-A salvo of rockets have been fired from southern Lebanon towards Israel, as tensions mount in the border region where Israeli forces and armed factions in Lebanon have exchanged fire over the last three days.
+A salvo of rockets has been fired from southern Lebanon towards Israel, as tensions mount in the border region where Israeli forces and armed factions in Lebanon have exchanged fire over the last three days.

-The news outlets Reuters and AFP reported on Tuesday that a number of rockets had been fired towards Israel, with Reuters citing a security source who said that Palestinian factions had carried out the action.
+A number of rockets were fired towards Israel on Tuesday, with Reuters news agency citing a security source saying Palestinian factions had carried out the attack.

 Keep readinglist of 4 items